bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:13:58

 I think it does make sense in some limited contexts.
-But the main thing is, is there going to be some kind of person who controls the NFT, right?
+But the main thing is, is there going to be some kind of person who controls the NFT.
 If somebody issued it or they can issue more of it, then it becomes kind of questionable.
 But if it's like a one-time thing, like maybe somebody made a card game and it's just kind of like a full node where you download the software's open source and then the software interprets the NFTs.
 And as long as everybody kind of agrees on the card game and the NFTs, then you have a card game, like you said, with cards that are actually rare.